Generic name: ethinyl estradiol and desogestrel [ EH-thih-nill-ess-tra-DYE-ole-and-des-oh-JESS-trel ]

 Desogen packs contain seven "reminder" pills to keep you on your regular cycle.
 Your period will usually begin while you are using these reminder pills.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

 Use a back-up birth control if you are sick with severe vomiting or diarrhea.

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Desogen.

 While taking Desogen, you will need to visit your doctor regularly.